Microsoft 365 Copilot Deployment for Canadian Businesses

 Permissions are a mess, and Copilot exposes it

-Copilot inherits your Microsoft 365 permissions exactly as they are.
+Copilot inherits your Microsoft 365 permissions exactly as they’re.
 If your SharePoint has folders that were shared too broadly three years ago and nobody cleaned them up, Copilot will surface confidential HR documents, salary data, or draft contracts in a junior employee’s search.
 It’s not a Copilot bug.
 It’s your permissions model being reflected back to you at speed.
 You can’t deploy Copilot safely until your permissions are remediated.
 Most businesses don’t realize this until after something surfaces that shouldn’t have.

 Adoption flatlines without workflow-specific training